Air Force One

 What's there to do?

 Have a look around, and feel free to give me feedback.
-This site is pretty bare bones right now.
 I will add more content as time permits.